fivestars/git-hooks/README.md

         The command accepts a list of hook script names.
 These names must indicate scripts in the repo's .githooks directory.
 Standard git hook names are not considered valid items in this list.

+## Files:
+    .githooks/
+        This is where git-hooks will look for default hook scripts.
+Place your hook scripts in here rather than .git/hooks.
+Your hook scripts should be executable and follow the naming convention:

+            <standard git hook name>-<custom suffix>[.<file extension>]

+        They will be executed in alphabetical order, so if you wish to control the order of execution, take that into account when naming the files.

+        Examples: .githooks/pre-commit-00-style.sh
+                  .githooks/pre-commit-01-unittest.py

+    .git/config
+        git-hooks config settings will be stored in your repository's config file.
+In the case of a bare repository, the config file is located at ./config.

+    ~/.gitconfig
+        Some configs, such as unicode output and color output support will be stored here.
+        Additionally, the periodic update check information is stored here.

+    ~/.gittemplate/hooks
+    ~/.gittemplate/info/exclude
+        These files will be updated if you choose to install the hooks into your repository template by running 'git hooks install-template'.

+## Configuration:
+    Set these git config values (recommended that you use --global) to modify git-hooks behavior.

+    git-hooks.unicode [default=true]
+        Use unicode glyphs in certain operations' output (eg. git-hooks list) If false, standard ascii characters will be used instead

+    git-hooks.color [default=true]
+        Use colorized output.

+    git-hooks.last-check
+        Internal use only.
+        Records the last time the update check was performed.

 ## Operations: